asbachb/nixos/nixos-virtualbox-lxc-webserver.md

 Oct 18 01:30:29 nixos systemd[1]: nscd.service: Scheduled restart job, restart counter is at 3.
 Oct 18 01:30:29 nixos systemd[1]: Stopped Name Service Cache Daemon.
 ```
+##### Solution
+It's a little bit unclear how to solve the issue within a unprivileged container.
+So disable the service for now.

 #### systemd-udev-trigger.service fails to start
 ```